The Pennsylvania Taco Bucket List

 North Central PA

-For over 13 years, Ozzie & Mae’s Hacienda has been an institution in Williamsport for great times, and great tacos.
+For over 13 years, Ozzie & Mae’s Hacienda is an institution in Williamsport for great times, and great tacos.
 The menu combines Mexican flavors with Tex-Mex flair, and sometimes, does its own thing in dishes, like the Shepherd’s Pie Chimichanga and the Pittsburgh salad (you better believe there’s fried potatoes on it).
 The tacos are available on crispy or soft tortillas; choose your favorite meat or veggie filling, which comes topped with hand-shredded lettuce, cheese, chipotle aioli and pico de gallo.
 Finish your meal with fried ice cream or a cheesecake chimichanga topped with honey and strawberries.
 36 W. 4th St., Williamsport; (570) 322-8141.

 Just a few miles away from the northern border of Pennsylvania, The Grille at the Train Station is a happening bar and restaurant in Sayre, PA.
 The menu is full of pub favorites, like sliders, tater tots, pizza and wings, but also offers a number of tacos and wraps, including tasty fish and shrimp tacos.
 Plan your visit for a night with live music, or enjoy the cozy outdoor patio for a meal al fresco.
 718 N. Lehigh Ave., Sayre; (570) 888-3100.